HackYourFuture-CPH/program/courses/Foundation/databases/pre-read/README.md

 ## Objectives

-After reading the following articules you will get an understanding of basic database-related concepts:
+After reading the following articles you will get an understanding of basic database-related concepts:

 1. [What is a database?](./intro-databases.md)
 2. [What is a database management system?](./intro-dbms.md)